BiBiServ/bibigrid/bibigrid-core/src/main/resources/README.md

 # Instance Configuration

-This is work in progress, mainly meaning that the documentation is incomplete.

-jkrue, 01/12/2018

 ## Current (previous) state
 After instance startup the further configuration is currently done by generated scripts, which will be executed during (cloud-init) or after (ssh) initialization.
 Special images for master and slave are needed, which must be prepared beforehand.